henrycjc/historychains/README.md

 The user can search through Trove's extensive library of articles, books and a number of other electronic mediums and add them to their "Chain" a collection of sources for their topic.

+This was an assignment for DECO1800 but we chose to use a VCS instead of editing a live site.

 ##Authors